Painful Feet in Lyme Disease: Why Symptoms Worsen at Night

 When to Consider Lyme Disease

 Your doctor might diagnose plantar fasciitis and prescribe rest, stretching, and supportive footwear.
-But if the pain doesn’t improve, it’s time to consider other causes including Lyme disease.
+But if the pain does not improve, it is important to consider other causes, including Lyme disease.

 Watch for symptoms beyond foot pain.
-If you’re experiencing fatigue, brain fog, joint pain, or have a history of tick exposure, painful feet may signal nerve inflammation from Lyme disease rather than a mechanical foot problem.
+If you are experiencing fatigue, brain fog, joint pain, temperature sensitivity, or have a history of tick exposure, painful feet may reflect nerve inflammation rather than a simple mechanical foot problem.

 - Walking on bruises